XTLS/Xray-examples/Serverless-for-Iran/README.md

 # Serverless for Iran

-bypass censorship using fragment and noise.
+Bypass censorship using TCP/TLS fragment and UDP noises.

-it doesn't change the IP, so it is not suitable for anonymity.
+It doesn't change your local IP, so it is not suitable for anonymity.

 # Serverless with MitM-Domain-Fronting for Iran (Xray-core v25.2.21+)

-same as "serverless for Iran" but using h2c(doh domain fronting) for dns and MitM for these services that support domain fronting:
+Same as "Serverless for Iran" but use "DoH h2c + domain fronting" for DNS and MitM for these services that support domain fronting:
-* youtube
+* YouTube
-* x
+* X
-* reddit
+* Reddit
-* meta (facebook, instagram, ...)
+* Meta (Facebook, Instagram, ...)

 (This list will be updated)

-you need a self-signed-certificate: you can create with "./xray tls cert -ca -file=mycert" command. also, the certificate must be imported into "Trusted-Root-Certification-Authorities" of system/browser.
+**Requires a self-signed-certificate: You can create it using "./xray tls cert -ca -file=mycert" command.**

+**Also, the certificate must be imported into "Trusted-Root-Certification-Authorities" of system/browser.**